 (3) The office of Dean is linked to a Pastor's post.

-(4) Deans and their Deputies are elected at Church Synod by the delegates from each circuit from among the pastors in active service within their circuits.
+(4) Deans and their deputies are elected at Church Synod by the delegates from each Circuit from among the Pastors in active service within their Circuits.
 Church Council as well as the Pastors’ Convention has a right of proposal.
 Deans hold office for the duration of one Synod period.
 The election shall take place at the 1st meeting of each Synod period.
-The ordained member of Church Council and his alternate [section 48(2)(iii)] are not eligible as Dean or his alternative.
+The ordained member of Church Council and his alternate [Section 48(2)(iii)] are not eligible as Dean or his alternative.

-(5) Where a Dean is elected to the position of Deputy to the Bishop, or as alternate to the deputy to the Bishop, he may retain the position of Dean in addition to such new position.
+(5) Where a Dean is elected to the position of deputy to the Bishop, or as alternate to the deputy to the Bishop, he may retain the position of Dean in addition to such new position.
 He shall inform the Church Council accordingly.

 Section 56 Circuit Council

-Circuit Council is composed of the Dean, his Deputy, the elected lay member of Church Council and of Circuit Council and his alternate for that circuit [section 48(1) (b)].
+Circuit Council is composed of the Dean, his deputy, the elected lay member of Church Council and of Circuit Council and his alternate for that Circuit [Section 48(1) (b)].
 It assists and advises the Dean.

 Section 57 Circuit Conference

-(1) The Dean shall convene a Circuit Conference annually for the purpose of promoting co-operation between the congregations, the various church ministries within the circuit, as well as for fulfilling joint tasks and those which extend across congregational boundaries.
+(1) The Dean shall convene a Circuit Conference annually for the purpose of promoting co-operation between the congregations, the various church ministries within the Circuit, as well as for fulfilling joint tasks and those which extend across congregational boundaries.

 (2) Each congregation shall be represented by its Pastor, the elected Church Synod members and at least one other member appointed thereto by the Congregational Council.